nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_qsg.rst

 * Generating raw UUID values
 * Changing the default location of the manifests

-Instructions for these actions and further customization are described in the :ref:`ug_nrf54h20_suit_customize_dfu`.
+Instructions for these actions and further customization are described in the :ref:`ug_nrf54h20_suit_customize_dfu` page.
 Additionally, you can modify SUIT components within the manifest (see the :ref:`ug_nrf54h20_suit_components` page for more information).